Fiber product homotopy method for multiparameter eigenvalue problems: Continuation procedure

 which is then added to refine the approximation,

-\end{description} Our Euler--Newton predictor-corrector method uses a predictor $\boldsymbol{p}$ with size $h$, followed by Newton steps until $\|\boldsymbol{c} \|_{\infty}$ is sufficiently small or when the maximum number of iterations is reached.
-If $t+h<1$, then we return to the Euler step.
-If $t+h\geq1$, then we update $h$ so that $t+h=1$, and do one final Euler step followed by Newton steps.

-For a rough idea of the relative costs, tracking one path, i.e., one eigenpair, in our homotopy method typically takes a total of $50$ Euler steps and a total of $200$ Newton steps.
+\end{description} Our Euler--Newton predictor-corrector method uses a predictor $\boldsymbol{p}$ with size $h$, followed by Newton steps until the norm of $\boldsymbol{c}$ is sufficiently small or when the maximum number of iterations is reached.
+If $t+h<1$, we return to the Euler step.
+If $t+h\geq1$, we update $h$ so that $t+h=1$, and do one final Euler step followed by Newton steps.
+For a rough idea of the relative costs, tracking one path, i.e., one eigenpair, typically takes a total of $50$ Euler steps and a total of $400$ Newton steps.
 We provide actual implementation details in Section~\ref{sec:implement}.

 The matrices in the Euler and Newton steps will in general look like the one depicted in Figure~\ref{fig:matrix} for a four-parameter eigenvalue problem.
 The $k$ row vectors $\boldsymbol{d}_{1}^\tp, \dots, \boldsymbol{d}_{k}^\tp$ near the bottom right corner and the $(k^2 - k) \times k$ block representing $\bigl[(1-t)\Jac \overline{L}_i+t\Jac G_i\bigr]_{i=1}^k$ on the bottom left corner of the matrix are dense --- recall from Lemma~\ref{lemma:startSystem}, Theorem~\ref{thm:chosenCorrectly}, and the first paragraph of this section that we require the entries in these blocks be generic, i.e., there is zero probability that any of these entries is zero.
 On the other hand, if the matrices $A_{ij} \in \mathbb{C}^{n_i \times n_i}$, $j=0,1,\dots,k$, $i=1,\dots,k$, defining the MEP are sufficiently sparse, then the lighter shaded blocks in the top right part of the matrix representing $H_i(\Lam_i)$ (Euler step) or $H_i(\Lam_i^{(\nl)})$ (Newton step), being the sum of $k+1$ sparse matrices, will also be sparse.
 The darker shaded blocks on the top left part of the matrix representing $B_i(\xv_i)$ (Euler step) or $B_i(\xv_i^{(\nl)})$ (Newton step) are expected to be dense, as the column vectors in these blocks are each a product of a sparse matrix and a dense vector.